 Colleges have evolved over time from educational centers to local night clubs, metaphorically speaking.
-With so many party goers and loud music enthusiasts there are only so many places that a person can go to study even while they might not be the most ‘study friendly’ places.
+With so many party goers and loud music enthusiasts there are only so many quiet places to study in college that a person can go to even while they might not be the most ‘study friendly’ places.

 The Kaplan Test Center rates that the library is one of the best places that a student can go.
 Environments in a library can go as low as 44 DB which is about 4DB lower than an actual bird call.

 However, not everyone (myself included) can study in complete silence.
 Depending on the school, some libraries do actually have different floors that tolerate different levels of noise.
 In my college library, the basement was loudest, but as you went up a level, the levels got quieter and quieter, until you made it to the 5th floor – also known as the silent floor.

 Below are some other options for quiet, but not too quiet, study spaces.

 Studying in Empty College Classrooms

 What students tend to do, as of recent studies by Kaplan, are to go to empty classrooms that are left unlocked.
 Noise levels rarely go above 50 DB, but they are considered good options due to the fact that they are spread throughout campus and not just in one place like a library.

 I would do this a lot at school because,

 - The classrooms were usually closer to where I lived than the libraries

 - There was a lot more availability of space to spread out, especially if you had a group